-Secondly, Bidemi is studying archeology.
+Secondly, Bidemi is studying archaeology.
 Yaass!
 She’s a nerd and she rocks it!
-While African societies tend to box women into certain occupational roles such as housewives and street merchants, and glorify certain academic pursuits like linguistics, law or business as fitting for women, Bidemi goes beyond that.
+While African societies tend to box women into certain occupational roles such as housewives and street merchants and glorify certain academic pursuits like linguistics, law or business as fitting for women, Bidemi goes beyond that.
 She’s invested in her past and the correlation to her present abilities is fantastic.

 Bloody colonialism -_-.